What do you think about the voltage, potential difference, and EMF?

 Actually, many of us are confused about these three terms.
 Sometimes we think that these are the same.
 If these three terms are the same, why there are three different names?

-These are very basic terms in Electrical Engineering.
+These are very basic terms in Electrical and Electronics Engineering.
 If you understand it properly, it will help you throughout engineering.

 What is Voltage?

-In the practically study, voltage is called as pressure (P) or tension (T).
+In the practical study, voltage is called as ‘Pressure (P)’ or ‘Tension (T)‘.

-Here is my simplified basic definition of the voltage so that everyone can understand it.
+Here is my simplified basic definition of voltage so that everyone can understand it.

-When a potencial is provided through the electrical power source, it pushes electrons easily.
-This potencial is called as the Voltage.
+When a potential is provided through the electrical power source, it pushes electrons easily.
+This potential is called as the ‘Voltage‘.

 The technical definition of the voltage is –

-Voltage is the potential energy requires to flow the electric charge (or electrons) in an electrical circuit.
+Voltage is the potential energy requires to flow the electric current (or electrons) in an electrical circuit.

 If we talk about electrical equipment, the potential energy is provided in the form of the cell or battery.